23 Jul Seattle Lawn Care During The Hot Summer Months

 - Emergency Measures

 Use of wetting agents on the lawn allows effective distribution and best use of water in the soil.
-The summer heat often leads to most types of soils drying out and cannot hold water for long.
+For Seattle Lawn Care, the summer heat often leads to most types of soils drying out and cannot hold water for long.
 Wetting agents allows the soil to retain water for longer periods during summer

 At Neighbors Relocation Services Seattle we treat your possessions with the same care as if they were our own, we offer unparalleled reliability and razor sharp punctuality for both domestic and commercial removal services.
 Get your free quote now!
 Call us at 1-800-950-1930